DrThomasAger/smile/README.md

 |  `[! important instruction !] ` | text that the model can allocate attention to | `[!
 NEVER use an emdash! !]` | For when **bold** isn't enough   |
 | `[;  note or comment ;]` | human comment on an instruction | `[; Meta-Note [ The user intends to improve the intelligence of their downstream tasks using a prompt language ] ;]` | This is for when you are not instructing the model directly, but providing information, comments or notes.
 Can also use `(;`, the winky eyes are the differentiator.   |
 | `{placeholder}` | area to be filled by the model | `Fill out the following sections # Thinking {Plan} # Replying {Use plan to reply}` | These are used inside of markdown sections.
 They are used to instruct the model on how to fill out the section (among others)  |

+# (: Smile Documentation

+## Quick FAQ

+### • Why structure small prompts?

+Because models follow structured instructions more consistently.
+Consistent structure ensures a maintainable and explainable future-proof strategy for the prompt engineering team in your org.

+### o Why structure large prompts?

+You probably already do!
+Any section, role description, instruction or data is structure.
+Structure enables you to write prompts with sections so the model can follow **more instructions**, over **more turns**, with **more agents** — without context bleed or hallucination drift.

+### [; Why structure using (: Smile instead of markdown?

+***(: Smile*** was made to be performant for LLMs.
+Markdown is a document format that is used for rendering.
+Just because it works or is similar to the programming language you wrote before, **doesn't mean it brings the biggest performance gains for your key organization tasks.**

+### Does Smiling Make You Happier?

+Science says yes. **Smiling...**

+1. (= **Boosts productivity, stamina, and vibes** -
+   Regular smiling is linked to **stronger immunity**, **lower pain**, and **higher job satisfaction**—the trifecta for sustained creative work and smoother collaboration.
+Happier prompt writers make **cleaner, more positive prompts**, and organizations feel it. *Evidence:* [Psychology Today](https://www.psychologytoday.com/us/blog/mind-well-matter/201807/why-smiling-matters), [Verywell Mind](https://www.verywellmind.com/benefits-of-smiling-2795092).

+2. [: **Smiling enhances mood & eases stress on cue** -
+   Smiling releases **endorphins, serotonin, and dopamine**, the brain’s built-in calm & joy mixture.
+Even a *forced* smile nudges your physiology toward **relaxation and resilience**, helping you think clearly under pressure.
+Exactly what you need in a high-stakes business environment. *Evidence:* [Healthline](https://www.healthline.com/health/benefits-of-smiling).

+3. (: **Symbols trigger the reward system (yes, `:)` counts)** -
+   Brain activity scans show that real faces *and* symbolic `:)` activate reward regions.
+Your cheeks respond with smiling micro-muscle movements within **\~500 ms** just from reading the symbol.
+Your brain treats `:)` as a micro-reward. *Evidence:* [Hennenlotter et al., 2005](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/simulation-of-smiles-sims-model-embodied-simulation-and-the-meaning-of-facial-expression/FE0A911744186EBD3706B53794D4AEE9); [Mühlberger et al., 2011](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2018.00052/full).

+Anyone is able to ***(: Smile*** - the act of smiling (even with text) measurably lifts mood and sharpens focus, which makes ***(: Smile*** a tiny habit with outsized returns every time you write.

+ **↑ Bottom line for you and your org:** ***(: Smile*** boosts **happiness** for the model, **positivity** in your prompts and **structure** for your prompt engineers.